mutiawhy/Final-Project/README.md

 3. Modelling.

 I implemented various regression models: Linear Regression, SVR, LGBM, Random Forest Regressor, XGBoost Regressor and evaluated their performance on the test data and validation data using KFold.
-Hyperparameter tuning for the best model has been done with the help of RandomizedSearchCV.
+Hyperparameter tuning for the selected model has been done with the help of RandomizedSearchCV.

 ## Result